ng-Classic/ng-classic/aio/content/guide/architecture-components.md

 In two-way binding, a data property value flows to the input box from the component as with property binding.
 The user's changes also flow back to the component, resetting the property to the latest value, as with event binding.

-Angular Classicprocesses *all* data bindings once for each JavaScript event cycle, from the root of the application component tree through all child components.
+Angular Classic processes *all* data bindings once for each JavaScript event cycle, from the root of the application component tree through all child components.

 <div class="lightbox">